This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Fortunately, it is not too difficult to figure out what each type of cucumber can be used for.
 Similar to the different types of tomatoes, cucumbers can be split into three categories; slicing, pickling, and burpless/mostly seedless.

 Sometimes a specific cucumber can be used for multiple purposes, but there are three categories, none the less.
+All these cucumbers can be frozen and saved for later.

 Types of cucumbers